kerneldemon/gitlab-slack-review-bot/README.md

 ## Ping the merge request author
 If you added some comments to the merge requests, it sometimes makes sense to ping the author.

-To do that, use a special comment
+To do that, tag the reviewer directly

 ```
-@review/author
+@HappyDeveloper Hey, I've added some things you might want to work on
 ```

 ## What if I get sick or go on a vacation?